-It is the responsibility of the State Convention Director to bill members for outstanding money owed to the State Association for expenses incurred at the state convention.
+Bill individual members for outstanding money owed to the State Association for expenses incurred at the state convention.
 This takes place after the convention has been completed.
 (Members who had not paid for their meals and registration and incoming state president’s reception)

 Miscellaneous

-It is the responsibility of the State Convention Director to maintain a list of amenities for each dignitary to assure they have their preferred beverages available for the weekend.
-This needs to be communicated to the Administrative Assistant for delivery, or if the State Convention Director is delivering the amenities they are placed in the proper rooms.
-The amenities need to be placed in the dignitary’s room before they arrive (if possible, based on local hotel rules and policies) Only the Administrative Assistant or State Convention Director are allowed to place the amenities in the rooms.
+Maintain a list of amenities for each dignitary to assure they have their preferred beverages available for the weekend.
+This needs to be communicated to the Administrative Assistant for delivery, or if they are not available, then the Committee is responsible for delivering the amenities to the proper rooms.
+The amenities need to be placed in the dignitary’s room before they arrive (if possible, based on local hotel rules and policies)

-It is the responsibility of the State Convention Director to provide the State Sponsor or their designated representative a copy of the convention packet well in advance of the convention.
+Provide the State Sponsor or their designated representative a copy of the convention packet well in advance of the convention.

-It is the responsibility of the State Convention Director to meet with a Lodge Convention Committee during their pre-convention meetings to assure they understand their hosting responsibilities and that of the state association.
+Meet with a Lodge Convention Committee (if a Lodge is hosting the event) during their pre-convention meetings to assure they understand their hosting responsibilities and that of the state association.
+This includes a review of the RFP.

-It is the responsibility of the State Convention Director to coordinate with the Past State President’s Association Secretary to determine which of the Golden Girls will be attending the state convention, and to make room arrangements with the convention hotel.
+Coordinate with the Past State President’s Association Secretary to determine which of the Golden Girls will be attending the state convention, and to make room arrangements with the convention hotel.
 Also, to follow up with the Lodge to determine their meal choices are communicated, and that they know which hotel at which they will be staying.

-It is the responsibility of the State Convention Director to provide the Public Relations Website team with the information about the convention so that it can be placed on the MEA website.
-A copy of the convention packet distributed in January should be sent to the Public Relations Director.
+Provide the Public Relations Website team with the information about the convention as early as possible so that it can be placed on the MEA website.
+An electronic copy of the convention packet distributed in January shall be sent to the Public Relations Director for inclusion on the website.

 Review the Grand Lodge Protocol Manual and become thoroughly familiar with its contents.
+Use this for seating arrangements and order of introductions.

-It is the responsibility of the State Convention Director to send thank you cards to a Lodge and the Convention Committee if the convention is held at the Lodge, to the members who provide special services to the convention committee such as lighting, flower arrangements, etc.
+Send thank you cards to a Lodge, and the members of the Convention Committee if the convention is held at the Lodge, to the members who provide special services to the convention committee such as lighting, flower arrangements, etc.

 Veterans National Service Committee